 Are the Japanese depressed?
 Is Japan an unhappy nation?

 Social stigmas play a very strong role in all parts of Japanese life.
 The cultural pressure not to make mistakes ends up bringing unhappiness.
-Some even commit suicide because of it.
-These cultural and structural factors are likely to influence people who are already overworked and stressed to feel even worse.
+Some even go so far as to commit suicide because of it.
+These cultural and structural factors likely influence people who are already overwhelmed and stressed to feel even worse.

-At school the Japanese are encouraged to always do their best, to be number one!
-Otherwise it will be a failure.
-12-year-olds already suffer from anxiety disorders because they're afraid they won't score well on their exams.
-Unfortunately, Japanese people are obsessed with status and material possessions, and we know that doesn't bring true happiness.
+In school, Japanese are encouraged to always do their best, to be number one!
+Otherwise, they will be a failure.
+Boys as young as 12 already suffer from anxiety disorders because they are afraid of not scoring well on their exams.
+Unfortunately, the Japanese are obsessed with status and material goods, and we know that this does not bring true happiness.

 Understanding the Happiness Ranking

-According to happiness ranking, Japan is in the 51st position.
-Brazil, in spite of all the crisis and insecurity, is in 21st place.
-Despite these positions, there are many things that were not clarified in this ranking.
+According to the happiness ranking, Japan is in 51st place.
+Brazil, despite all the crisis and insecurity, is in 21st.
+Despite these positions, there are many things that are not clarified in this ranking.

-If we look at the ranking below, we will notice that Japan only loses badly in Dystopia.
-Dystopia is a hypothetical country representing the smallest national measures for each key variable, with residual errors.
-This country has lower averages for each variable, serving as a regression base (I'm still confused by this xD).
+If we look at the ranking below, we will notice that Japan loses badly only in Dystopia.
+Dystopia is a hypothetical country that represents the lowest national measures for each key variable, with residual errors.
+This country has lower averages for each variable, serving as a regression base (I’m still confused about this xD).

 1Norway71.6161.5340.7970.6350.3620.3162.277